tpvasconcelos/ridgeplot/README.md

 ### Basic example

-This basic example gets you started with a simple call to the `ridgeplot()` function.
+For those in a hurry, here's a very basic example on how to quickly get started with [ridgeplot()](https://ridgeplot.readthedocs.io/en/stable/api/public/ridgeplot.ridgeplot.html) function.

 ```python
 import numpy as np